GrayareaGaming/source-console-shell/README.md

    - Launch the game from Steam.
 It will now listen for network console connections on the specified port.

 ## Usage
+### Interactive Mode
 1. Ensure your Source Engine game is running with the `-netconport` option as configured above.

-2. Run the console shell:
+2. Run the console shell in interactive mode:
    ```bash
    python source-console-shell.py --port 8020 --prompt p2
    ```